-Hey guys!
-I’m Yasmin Khan, the BME rep for this year.
+Hi everyone!
+I’m Sophie Noton (she/ her), the ethnic minorities rep for this year.
 I’m here to make you feel included in absolutely everything that happens in Cambridge, no matter what background you’ve come from.
-Whether you want to be put in touch with different cultural societies, see if there are any events happening that you’d love to be involved in, or if you feel like you’re having trouble finding your place in Cambridge and want to speak to someone about it, please find me (my CRSid is yk325) I’d love to help and form a beautiful, blended community here in John’s.
-I’m also a member of the FLY group, an amazing network for black and ethnic minority self defining women to share ideas, highs and lows, so if you’d like to be a part of that also let me know!
+I hope to foster a cheerful, inclusive and supportive community here at John’s.
+Whether you want to be put in touch with different cultural societies, see if there are any events happening that you’d like to be involved in, or if you feel that you’re having trouble finding your place at John’s, don’t hesitate to drop me an email (sn497), I’d love to help.
+From Cambridge African Caribbean Society (ACS) to the Cambridge University Association of British And Chinese University Students (ABACUS Cambridge) there are many ways to meet people from similar backgrounds and share the highs and lows of Cambridge life, so if you’d like to be a part of that also let me know!

 Hi everyone, my name is Juliana (pronouns she and her) and I am the Women’s officer for this year.
 My role is to represent and advocate for the rights of all self-defining and non binary students in St John’s.
 By cooperating with the different officers, I hope to have an intersectional approach to gender-related issues as to creat a safe space where all students may thrive.
 I will be working with committee to organize events (this year is especially exciting as it is the 35th anniversary of women undergraduates being admitted to the college).
 If you have any questions, concerns, problems or just generally feel like chatting, please drop me an email at email@example.com